 The final restoration is a direct reflection of your practice, and its quality begins with the materials used.
 Don’t hesitate to ask a potential lab partner about the materials they use for their products, from crowns and bridges to implants.
 Reputable labs are transparent about their sourcing and adhere to high standards to create durable, natural-looking restorations.
 Ensuring your lab uses top-tier materials is essential for achieving the esthetics and longevity your patients expect.
 This commitment to quality is a cornerstone of excellent patient care and satisfaction.

-Connect Your Scanner and Send Your First Case
+Step 3: Connect Your Scanner and Send Your First Case

 Once you’ve vetted a lab’s technology and material standards, the final step is integration.
 The process should be simple.
 A great lab makes it easy to connect your intraoral scanner to their system, often providing clear instructions or direct support.
 Sending your first digital case is the best way to experience their workflow, communication, and quality firsthand.
 This initial case will show you how digital technology helps you plan treatments more precisely and receive restorations that fit perfectly, ultimately making the entire process more efficient for you and more comfortable for your patients.